-Passwords for other vsphere.local users, or users of the domain that you specified during installation, must follow the restrictions set by the vCenter Single Sign-On password and lockout policies.
+Passwords for other vsphere.local users, or users of the domain that you specified during installation, must follow the restrictions that are set by the vCenter Single Sign-On password policy and lockout policy.
 See Platform Services Controller Administration for details.
-These passwords expire after 90 days by default, though administrators can change the expiration as part of the password policy.
+These passwords expire after 90 days by default.
+Administrators can change the expiration as part of the password policy.

 If you forget your vsphere.local password, an administrator user can reset the password using the dir-cli command.

-Password restrictions, lockout, and expiration for all other users are determined by the domain (identity source) to which the user can authenticate.
+Password restrictions, password expiration, and account lockout for all other users are determined by the domain (identity source) to which the user can authenticate.

-vCenter Single Sign-On supports one default identity source, and users can log in to the corresponding domain with the vSphere Web Client with just their user names.
+vCenter Single Sign-On supports one default identity source.
+Users can log in to the corresponding domain with the vSphere Web Client with just their user names.
 If users want to log in to a non-default domain, they can include the domain name, that is, specify user@domain or domain\user.
 The domain password parameters apply to each domain.

 Passwords for vCenter Server Appliance Direct Console User Interface Users

 The vCenter Server Appliance is a preconfigured Linux-based virtual machine that is optimized for running vCenter Server and the associated services on Linux.

 When you deploy the vCenter Server Appliance, you specify these passwords.

 Password for the root user of the appliance Linux operating system.

 Password for the administrator of the vCenter Single Sign-On domain, firstname.lastname@example.org by default.